Brigadier General (PA)

 Deputy Adjutant General – Veterans Affairs

 Download high res photo of Brig.
 Gen. (PA) Weigl

 Brigadier General (PA) Maureen Weigl was appointed Deputy Adjutant General for Veterans Affairs on April 12, 2021.
 In this position she supervises the administration of state veterans' programs, reintegration and outreach, and veteran initiatives for more than 700,000 veterans and their dependents.
 She also oversees the operation of the commonwealth's six veterans' homes.

 She retired from the Army in May 2016 after serving for 25 years.
-Since her retirement, Maureen started her own woman owned/service-disabled veteran-owned small business, Pro Rec Resource Solutions, LLC where she provides government consulting, talent management and recruiting services.
-Maureen serves on boards for nonprofit agencies that help veterans and their spouses find employment including Vets2Set which she serves as executive director and cofounder; Senior advisor for MSCCN/CASY; and she also helps teach military history with VNEP, where she helps teach military history to JROTC and ROTC through the experiences of those who served.
-She served on a veteran task force for the Lieutenant Governor of PA for two years and cohosted the Philadelphia Veterans Day Parade for the past five years.
+Since her retirement, Maureen has become a small business owner and entrepreneur.
+She also has served with numerous organizations as a military and veterans' advisor.
+She helps teach military history with Veterans National Education Program, where she teaches military history to JROTC and ROTC through the experiences of those who served.
+She served on a Veteran task force for the Lieutenant Governor of PA for two years and cohosted the Philadelphia Veterans Day Parade for the past seven years.

 As an Adjutant General Corps Officer, Brig.
 Gen. (PA) Weigl has extensive experience in human resource management.
 As the Deputy Division Chief for the Army National Guard Strength Maintenance Division, she provided the policies, incentives, and goals for the daily recruiting and retention operations of the 54 States and Territories to maintain an end strength of 358,200 for the Army National Guard.
-She administered a 500-million-dollar annual budget, which included contract negotiations, procurement, solicitations, and sports marketing contracts.
+She administered a 500-million-dollar annual budget, which included contract negotiations, procurement, and solicitations, and sports marketing contracts.
 Later, while serving as the Chief, Soldier and Family Support Division, she developed and implemented policies and to minimize unemployment, sexual harassment, sexual assault, and suicide in the National Guard.

 Brig.
 Gen. (PA) Weigl served as the Executive Assistant for the first Vice Chief, National Guard Bureau (VCNBG), then-Lt Gen Joseph L. Lengyel.
 She coordinated Congressional staffs, all levels of Department of Defense (DoD), the Inter-agency and State Governments.